george-hawkins/pololu-romi-jetbot/jetson-nano-gstreamer.md

 It's worth capturing the same scene using the four modes above, i.e. 0, 1, 2 and 4, and then comparing the resulting images.
 The mode 4 image isn't simply the same as mode 0 but scaled to 1280x720 - it's actually captured a dramatically smaller area of the actual scene.

-You can see more clearly what's happening by looking a the FoV image for the V2 camera in the [Picamera camera modes documentaton](https://picamera.readthedocs.io/en/release-1.12/fov.html#camera-modes) - look for the second image of street scene (the first is for the old V1 camera).
+You can see more clearly what's happening by looking a the FoV image for the V2 camera in the [Picamera camera modes documentaton](https://picamera.readthedocs.io/en/release-1.12/fov.html#camera-modes) - look for the second image of a street scene (the first is for the old V1 camera).

 Note that the mode numbers used in the Raspberry Pi world _don't_ correspond to those used by `nvarguscamerasrc`.